Brit Vanneman

 Staff Attorney

-Brit Vanneman, J.D., is a Staff Attorney for the National Health Law Program (NHeLP), where she supports two of NHeLP’s Practice Areas: Disability and Delivery Systems.
+Brit Vanneman, J.D., is a Staff Attorney for the National Health Law Program (NHeLP), where she works on two of NHeLP’s Practice Areas: Disability and Delivery System Reform.
+She is also a co-chair of the Center for Constituents with Disabilities (CCD) Health taskforce.

 Prior to joining NHeLP, Brit worked as a Staff Attorney at the Judge David L. Bazelon Center for Mental Health Law.
-She worked on a variety of policy initiatives and systemic litigation efforts to advance the civil rights of people with disabilities.
-In this role, she primarily focused on expanding accommodations and creating equitable educational opportunities for K-12 students and higher education students, enforcing Medicaid’s requirement to provide children and youth with community-based intensive mental health services, and advocating for alternatives to congregate care for systems-involved youth with mental health needs.
+There, she supported federal policy and systemic litigation to advance and protect the civil rights of children, youth, and higher education students with behavioral health disabilities.